-We would like to introduce our team: Jana Knot-Dickscheit (co-founder and head of the FMCP), Daniëlle Jansen (co-founder and project advisor) and Carolien Lunenborg (project coordinator).
+We would like to introduce our team: Jana Knot-Dickscheit (co-founder and head of the FMCP), Daniëlle Jansen (co-founder and project advisor), Loraine Visscher (researcher), Arjen van Assen (researcher), Carolien Lunenborg (project coordinator) and Nynke Blokland (student assistent).

 Dr. J. (Jana) Knot-Dickscheit

-The head of the Expertise Centre.
+The head of the Centre of Expertise.
 Dr Knot-Dickscheit is an associate professor within the Department of Child and Family Welfare at the University of Groningen and is specialized in applied and theoretical research into family-oriented interventions and the quality of care for youth and families with multiple and complex problems.

 A book edited by Jana, in cooperation with Professor Erik Knorth, entitled Gezinnen met meervoudige en complexe problem: Theorie en praktijk [Families with multiple and complex problems: Theory and Practice].
 This book is used by universities and universities of applied sciences to train social workers, family supporters and professionals in the field of special education.